UpdateHub/updatehub.github.io/docs/basics.md

 ### Product

-The basis that connects all together through the **updatehub** is the`Product`.
+The basis that connects all together through the **UpdateHub** is the`Product`.
 Essentially the Product includes one or multiple `Devices` and for each of them there is a `Package` version that may be updated using a `Rollout`.